rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 Hard to resist: They say symbiotic, we say decoupling... ;)

 Trial and error is how a lot of programming is done.
 We write some code (_experiment_) and then _observe_ the result using tests, a debugger, looking at the logs, or simply observe how the app behaves ignoring other diligence.
 This is, basically, an empirical process.
 Personally, I am a little afraid of experimenting with certain types of code and I try to think through all scenarios, I could miss something but my mental process includes a lot of deductive effort.
 I have worked with many programmers who seem to operate in a similar way.
-However, I still need to run the code to _observe_ it working, make changes, and rinse and repeat.
+However, I still need to run the code to _observe_ it working, make changes if needed, and rinse and repeat.
 Despite some deductive elements[^emperical-deductive], this approach is still very experimental in its nature.

 [^emperical-deductive]: There is an old "joke" term used in regards to clinical trial design: "triple blinded study" defined as TODO.
 Empirical process doe not imply no deductive.